 8 he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.
 (NKJV).

-Paul further writes, “For I wish that all men were even as I myself.
+Paul also writes to the Corinthians, “For I wish that all men were even as I myself.
 But each one has his own gift from God, one in this manner and another in that.”
 (1 Cor.
 7:7 NKJV).

 Insecurity is one of the major causes of strife, envy, jealously, competition, division or disunity we see today in our churches.
 Many believers today are not secure in their divine placement, calling and gifting in the body of Christ.
 Consequently, they are always comparing their calling, ministry and gifting with that of others, and envying others.

 Insecure people are always striving to be like others, to have what others have, or to do what others are doing.
-When this is not possible, they resort to hatred, bitterness, envy, jealously, criticism, slandering or backbiting.
+But when this is not possible, they will resort to hatred, bitterness, envy, jealously, criticism, slandering or backbiting.

 Paul writes, “For we dare not class ourselves or compare ourselves with those who commend themselves.
 But they, measuring themselves by themselves, and comparing themselves among themselves, are not wise.”
 (2 Cor.
 10:12 NKJV).